 Bosham Church, which stands out proudly from the Bosham panorama (in case you didn’t know, this harbour-side village is widely renowned as one of the most photogenic locations on the South Coast) and dates back to the early Saxon times.

 Highlighting its importance in British history, Bosham Church is depicted in the Bayeux Tapestry, which shows events leaving up to the conquest of England in 1066 by Duke William of Normandy.
-It’s also alleged that King Canut’s daughter is buried here after a small coffin was discovered in 1865.
+It’s also alleged that King Canute’s daughter is buried here after a small coffin was discovered in 1865.

 Don’t miss: The unusual crypt.
 This 14th century simple but beautiful crypt is dedicated to the memory of the departed.